FullStackTypeScriptCourse/course_material/week3_ts/README.md

 ```

 - Open a terminal and type tsc --init (assuming you have installed global TypeScript) this will create for you a tsconfig.json
-- Run `tsc` in the terminal to transpile the typescript code to javascrip`.
+- Run `tsc` in the terminal to transpile the typescript code to javascript.
 This will create a index.js file.
 - Run `tsc --watch` or `tsc -w` to watch for changes in the typescript code and transpile it to javascript on the fly.
-- Open the index.html file in the browser and open the console to see the output of the transpiled code.
+- Open the index.html file in the browser.
 - Change the code in index.ts to insert an input field and a button to the html page.
 When the button is clicked, the text from the input field should be displayed inside the root element of the html page.

 ### Tsconfig.json